Skip to Main Content

 Class Attendance

 Class attendance by student-athletes is mandatory.
 Student-athletes are responsible and will be held accountable for reviewing the class attendance policy for each course as listed in the course syllabus.
-Any concerns about class attendance should be addressed with the SACE counselor immediately at the beginning of the semester.
+Any concerns about class attendance should be addressed with the SACE immediately at the beginning of the semester.

 Missing regularly scheduled classes for reasons other than athletic participation, illness, or true emergencies will not be tolerated.
 Never arrange meetings, treatments, or other appointments during class time.
 Student-athletes are expected to complete all assignments on time including papers, laboratory reports, final examinations and evaluations.